lowhung/cloth_simulation/README.md

  EIGEN DATA STRUCTURES
 ----------------------

 Eigen's basic data structures are vectors and matrices.
 These data stuctures can have different sizes and data types, the naming conventions are as follows:

 Vector<Size><Type>: a vector of length <Size> containing data of <Type>.

 Examples:

 	Vector4d is a vector containing 4 doubles

 	Vector2f is a vector containing 2 floats

 	Vector3i is a vector containing 3 integers

 	VectorXd is a variable length vector containing doubles

 	Matrix<Size><Type>: a square matrix that has <Size> rows and <Size> columns, containing data of <Type>

 	Eigen::SparseMatrix is a sparse matrix

 	Eigen::SparseLU is a solver for sparse matrices

 Examples:

 	Matrix4d is a 4x4 matrix of doubles

-	MatrixXf is a variable size matrix (doesn't have to be square) containing floats
+	MatrixXf is a variable size matrix (doesn't have to be square) containing floatss